datascience-gft/blog_posts/telematics/blog.md

 #### Classification Using the Cluster Labels

-We train our xgboost classifier using the script below.
-First, we import the required packages.
-Then, select the feature columns and target column, split the data into datasets for training and testing, and train the classifier with the training dataset.
+We trained our xgboost classifier using the script below.
+First, we imported the required packages.
+Then, selected the feature columns and target column, split the data into datasets for training and testing, and trained the classifier with the training dataset.